-Not all homeless people suffer mental illnesses, but they are more likely to develop mental and physical illnesses.
-Sometimes, people that suffer from mental illnesses will also end up in the homeless population.
+Not all homeless people suffer mental illnesses, but they are more likely to develop mental and physical illnesses so we need to think about runaways and what happens to homeless people.
+How do we treat them?
+How should we treat homelessness?
+Sometimes, people that suffer from mental illnesses will end up in the homeless population.

-Most homeless people are men and a large number of them are under the age of 25 (State of Homelessness, 2020).
+Most homeless people are men and a large number of them are under the age of 25.
 In January 2020, there were 580,466 people experiencing homelessness in America.
 Most were individuals (70%), and the rest were families with children.
-They lived in every state and territory, and they reflected the diversity of our country (State of Homelessness, 2020).
-Specific subpopulations policy makers are concerned with include people in families with children (30%), unaccompanied youth (under age 25, 6%), people experiencing “chronic homelessness” belong to another group that is often singled out for attention (19%), and veterans (6%).
-(State of Homelessness, 2020).
+They lived in every state and territory, and they reflected the diversity of our country.

-Risk of becoming homeless is significantly tied to gender, race, and ethnicity.
+Risks of becoming homeless is significantly tied to gender, race, and ethnicity, and the biggest risks happens because of poverty.
 Males are far more likely (70%) to experience homelessness than their female counterparts.

 Race is another significant predictor.
-Marginalized groups are more likely to be disadvantaged within housing and homelessness spheres.
-Higher unemployment rates, lower incomes, less access to healthcare, and higher incarceration rates are some of the factors likely contributing to higher rates of homelessness among people of color (State of Homelessness, 2020).
+Marginalized groups are more likely to be disadvantaged within the housing and homelessness spheres.
+Higher unemployment rates, lower incomes, less access to healthcare, and higher incarceration rates are some of the factors likely contributing to higher rates of homelessness among people of color.

 Racial profiling can traumatize people of color making their daily life experience different from Caucasians.
 Racial and ethnic minorities have less access to mental health services and may not receive the same level of care.
 Statista shows that as of April 2021, around 25.5% of U.S. black, non-Hispanic public health workers reported having depression in the past 2 weeks, while 32.4% of white, non-Hispanic health workers reported the same.
 The numbers may not be accurate because other populations are not included in the study and because some people such as homeless people, do not have access to care.